-Lastly, we have tap water which is pumped by the municipal corporations.
-The tap water may be fit for drinking, but this water may contain elements which worst for aquariums.
+Lastly, we have tap water which is pumped by municipal corporations.
+The tap water may be fit for drinking, but this water may contain elements which are worst for aquariums.

-As per WHO in 2017 up to 50 mg/L of Nitrate and Copper up 2 mg/L is permissible in drinking water.
-Different states and cities will have a different composition.
-I would advise checking your locality water as it will be very different.
+As per WHO in 2017 up to 50 mg/L of Nitrate and Copper up to 2 mg/L is permissible in drinking water.
+Different states and cities will have different compositions.
+I would advise checking your local water as it will be very different.
 This permissible in drinking is not at all acceptable in the marine aquarium setup.

-We can use RO or DI for clean water, reverse osmosis is nowadays available in most of the households and would pretty much give out the good water.
-Deionization system further with mixed bed charged anions and cations would purify water even further.
+We can use RO or DI for clean water, reverse osmosis is nowadays available in most households and would pretty much give out the good water.
+A Deionization system further with mixed bed-charged anions and cations would purify water even further.

 Salts for Setting Up a Marine Aquarium